SUNCAT-Center/CatalysisHubFrontend/app/components/Tutorial/tutorial.md

 Most of the additional code goes into a corresponding folder in either `app/components` or `app/containers`.
 These folders are structured such that new components can be dropped in to the project and code-coupling with other components is minimal.
 Unit tests go into each folder pertaining to the component.

+The mapping between a URL typed into the address bar (or a clicked linked) and what content is shown is defined in `routes.js`.
+To define a new top level URL type

+        npm run generate route

+It will ask you for the URL and the component (or container) that should be shown.
+The generator is just a handy short hand.
+Details can always be adjusted later.
+A route may also contain dynamic parts like `/component/:var1/:var2`, which can be processed as a variable in the corresponding component as `this.props.routeParams`.
+The `/containers/Profile/index.js` container illustrates this technique.

 ### Component and Containers

 TODO